Haivision/srt/docs/Developers.md

 the performance and change the behavior when testing, in case when heavy debug logging is turned on.

-To add a new functional area name to be used in the logs, you need to modify the `generate-logging-defs.tcl` script.
-The list of loggers is contained in the `loggers` list.
-Lines doesn't matter there, the list must simply contain a multiple of 3 elements, which is the number of fields, as shown in the `model` list.
-The following `hidden_loggers` list contains some additional definitions that not always need to be added to particular generated files (as alternative declarations for them have been provided different way).
+To add a name designating a new functional area to be used in the logs, modify the `generate-logging-defs.tcl` script.
+A list of loggers is contained in the `loggers` list at the top of the TCL file.
+You can insert an addition anywhere in this list, as long as it has these three unique elements: a long name, a short name, and an ID (e.g.` GENERAL   g  0`).
+The TCL file contains a`hidden_loggers` list with additional definitions that do not always need to be added to particular generated files.
+Alternative declarations for items in this list are provided in a different way.

-What you need to do, if you happen to add or rename one of the logger definitions is:
+To add or rename one of the logger definitions:

 * Modify appropriately the `loggers` list
 * Run the script to generate the files